spack/spack-monitor/docs/getting_started/install.rst

     $ python manage.py migrate

-When the database is setup (the above commands are run, if they haven't been yet) we can run a command to do the import:
+When the database is setup (the above commands are run, by default) we can run a command to do the import:

 .. code-block:: console